pluja/Selfhosted-Google-Photos-Alternative/01-Setting-Up-The-Server.md

             dhcp4: true
 ```

-Now we will save using `Esc` and then the command `:wq` to exit and save Vim.
+Now we will save using `ESC` and then the command `:wq` to exit and save Vim.
 Make sure to change anything that is between `<>` to suit your network.
 Also check that the `gateway4` (router) is the same for your network.
-And assign the IP of your choice, with this config the RPI4 IP will be `192.168.1.221`.
+And assign the IP of your choice: with this config the RPI-4 IP will be `192.168.1.221`.

 Once done, apply this config with `sudo netplan apply`.

-Now we will configure SSH so we can control the RPI from another computer and we will also deactivate the password and root login for SSH for security.
+Now we will configure SSH so we can control the RPI from another computer; and we will also deactivate the password and root login for SSH for security.

 To generate a private+public key pair on *NIX systems, launch this command on the local machine (not RPI):